truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 {{< embed-video name="scaletour" >}}

 After logging in, you will see the system **Dashboard**.
-The dashboard displays basic information about the installed version, systems component usage, and network traffic.
+**Dashboard** displays basic information about the installed version, systems component usage, and network traffic.
 For users with compatible TrueNAS
 Hardware, clicking the system image will take you to the **System Settings > Enclosure** page.

 ![DashboardSCALE](/images/SCALE/DashboardSCALE.png "TrueNAS SCALE Dashboard")